 Halaven is the first in the halichondrin class of microtubule dynamics inhibitors with a novel mechanism of action.
 Structurally Halaven is a simplified and synthetically produced version of halichondrin B, a natural product isolated from the marine sponge Halichondria okadai.
 Halaven is believed to work by inhibiting the growth phase of microtubule dynamics which prevents cell division.
-In addition, recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.2 Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.3
+In addition, recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.
+Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.

 Halaven was first approved in November 2010 in the United States as a treatment for patients with metastatic breast cancer who have received at least two chemotherapeutic regimens for the treatment of metastatic disease.
 Prior therapy should have included an anthracycline and a taxane in either the adjuvant or metastatic setting.
-Halaven is currently approved for use in the treatment of breast cancer in approximately 60 countries worldwide, including Japan and countries in the Europe, Americas and Asia.
+Halaven is currently approved for use in the treatment of breast cancer in approximately 60 countries worldwide, including Japan and countries in Europe, the Americas and Asia.
 In Japan, Halaven has been approved to treat inoperable or recurrent breast cancer and was launched in the country in July 2011.
-Halaven has also been approved in countries in Europe and Asia indicated as a treatment for patients with locally advanced or metastatic breast cancer who have progressed after at least one chemotherapeutic regimen for advanced disease.
+In addition, Halaven has been approved in countries in Europe and Asia indicated as a treatment for patients with locally advanced or metastatic breast cancer who have progressed after at least one chemotherapeutic regimen for advanced disease.
 Prior therapy should have included an anthracycline and a taxane in either the adjuvant or metastatic setting, unless patients were not suitable for these treatments.

-Regarding soft tissue sarcoma, Halaven was approved in the United States for the treatment of patients with unresectable or metastatic liposarcoma who have received a prior anthracycline-containing regimen in January 2016, and was approved in Japan for the treatment of soft tissue sarcoma in February 2016.
+Regarding soft tissue sarcoma, Halaven was approved in the United States for the treatment of patients with unresectable or metastatic liposarcoma who have received a prior anthracycline-containing regimen in January 2016, approved in Japan for the treatment of soft tissue sarcoma in February 2016, and approved in Europe for the treatment of adult patients with unresectable liposarcomas who have received prior anthracycline containing therapy (unless unsuitable) for advanced or metastatic disease in May 2016.
 Applications seeking approval for use in the treatment of soft tissue sarcoma are currently under review in Switzerland, Russia, Australia, Brazil, and Malaysia.
 Furthermore, Halaven has been designated as an orphan drug for soft-tissue sarcoma in the United States and Japan.

-2. About Study 3091
+2. About Study 309

 Conducted primarily in Europe and the United States, Study 309 was a multicenter, open-label, randomized Phase III study comparing the efficacy and safety of Halaven versus dacarbazine in 452 patients (aged 18 or over) with locally advanced, recurrent or metastatic soft tissue sarcoma (liposarcoma or leiomyosarcoma) who had disease progression following standard therapies which must have included an anthracycline and at least one other additional regimen.
-Patients received either Halaven (1.4 mg/m2 administered intravenously on Day 1 and Day 8) or dacarbazine (850-1200 mg/m2 administered intravenously on Day 1) every 21 days until disease progression.
+Patients received either Halaven (1.4 mg/m administered intravenously on Day 1 and Day 8) or dacarbazine (850-1200 mg/m administered intravenously on Day 1) every 21 days until disease progression.

 From the results for the study, Halaven demonstrated a statistically significant extension in the study's primary endpoint of overall survival (OS) over the comparator treatment dacarbazine (Halaven median OS: 13.5 months vs dacarbazine median OS: 11.5 months; Hazard Ratio (HR) 0.77 [95% CI=0.62-0.95], p=0.0169).
-Furthermore, in the study's secondary endpoints, there was no statistically significant difference found between Halaven and dacarbazine in either progression-free survival (PFS) (median PFS: 2.6 months in both arms) or progression-free rate at 12 weeks

-(PFR{12wks}) (Halaven PFR{12wks}: 33% vs dacarbazine PFR{12wks}: 29%).
+Furthermore, in the study's secondary endpoints, there was no statistically significant difference found between Halaven and dacarbazine in either progression-free survival (PFS) (median PFS: 2.6 months in both arms) or progression-free rate at 12 weeks (PFR12wks) (Halaven PFR12wks: 33% vs dacarbazine PFR12wks: 29%).